 4. Lead by example

 Another collaboration killer is a leader who has little interaction with the team and shows little initiative in developing a collaborative atmosphere.
-It doesn’t matter how much you talk about the benefits of collaboration, if employees don’t see you as a collaborative leader, they won’t be motivated to collaborate either.
-It is of utmost importance to have good communication with your team and to spend time with them as a group and individually.
+It doesn’t matter how much you talk about the benefits of collaboration; if employees don’t see you as a collaborative leader, they won’t be motivated to collaborate either.
+It is of utmost importance to communicate well with your team and spend time with them as a group and individually.
 The better you know your team, and the more open, encouraging, empathic, and helpful you are toward them, the more motivated they will be to share ideas with you and others on the team.

 Visibility is key.
 Have an open-door policy in your office.
 Let the team see the effort you’re putting in.
-Present opportunities to them and encourage collaboration from them.
+Present opportunities to them and encourage collaboration.
 Be attentive and listen carefully to each request or idea they give.
-Be honest with their responses and you’ll earn their trust.
-When employees see you as a collaborative leader, they will feel inspired and will improve their productivity as a result.
+Be honest with their responses, and you’ll earn their trust.
+When employees see you as a collaborative leader, they will feel inspired and improve their productivity as a result.

 5. Communicate expectations clearly

-If you are trying to create a collaborative workplace for your team, but you don’t clearly express expectations to them, you might be creating an atmosphere where employees are unsure of what you want.
+If you are trying to create a collaborative workplace for your team but don’t clearly express expectations to them, you might create an atmosphere where employees are unsure of what you want.
 This leads to confusion and decreased productivity.
 By encouraging questions and thoughts, whether positive or negative, after presenting your plan, you can work past the confusion and make sure everyone is on board with what a collaborative workplace is and how they should interact in it.
-This will also give the team a chance to address negative thoughts openly, which can promote collaboration improvement among the team.
+This will also allow the team to address negative thoughts openly, promoting collaboration and improvement among the team.

 6. Use technology

 The workforce looks different today than it did years ago.
-No longer is everyone on the team in the same place at the same time every day.
+Everyone on the team is no longer in the same place at the same time every day.
 Your team might be fully remote and spread all over the country.
 Technology allows collaboration between your team regardless of where they are.
 The easier it is for team members to communicate, the more sharing of ideas you’ll see, and the more innovative and productive the team will be.
 Utilizing cloud-based software is quickly becoming the norm in most companies.
 This allows users to collaborate more and stay more engaged in the process.

 7. Offer rewards

-Nothing motivates employees as much as the opportunity to receive a reward after achieving success.
+The opportunity to receive a reward after achieving success is something that motivates employees.
 Rewards work at the individual and team levels.
 You might have a star who went above and beyond and deserves something extra, but the team that collaborates should also be rewarded together.
 A reward system facilitates and encourages future collaborations and helps employees see the value of working together.
 Rewards can come in the form of recognition, monetary rewards, a celebration, days off, or other perks.

 Related: Unique Employee Recognition Ideas